Aadhaar based esign

 The combination of Aadhaar authentication and DSCs issued by licensed CAs ensures that Aadhaar-based eSignatures are secure, legally binding, and tamper-proof.

-Aadhaar eSign And the IT Act, 2000
+Aadhaar eSign and the IT Act, 2000

 The IT Act, 2000, specifically addresses the use of electronic signatures, placing them on an equal legal footing with traditional handwritten signatures.
 Section 5 of the IT Act states that any electronic signature that meets the requirements laid out in the law will be treated as valid and enforceable.